-From a special viewing platform built as part of the 2016 Edinburgh Art Festival, I was able to take a peek over the walls around the Edinburgh City Observatory on Calton Hill to see the Playfair-designed building which is currently under redevelopment with plans to incorporate it into a complex including a restaurant and gallery spaces.
+From a special viewing platform built as part of the 2016 Edinburgh Art Festival, I was able to take a peek over the walls around the Edinburgh City Observatory on Calton Hill to see the William Henry Playfair-designed building which has recently been redeveloped since this photograph was taken and now houses a restaurant and gallery spaces.

 Other buildings which Playfair designed have been in full use as galleries: the Royal Scottish Academy and National Gallery of Scotland which can be found at the Mound, with an entrance from East Princes Street Gardens which was formed when the complex was redeveloped.